Radio Shack DX390 General Coverage Receiver or (Sanjean ATS

 3. Replace the battery compartment cover, or install additional

-batteries for primary power as described in "Internal Battery
+batteries for primary power as described in "Internal

 Power" under "Connecting to Primary Power."